 As promised, in this post, “Essential Oils as Natural Tools for Enjoying the Sunny Outdoors Annoyance-Free and Staying Healthy and Cheerful for Summertime Fun,” I review this month’s promotions.
 Click here to read or listen below in about 7-minutes.
 There are still a few days left!

-* Please note that the studies from PubMed aren’t specific for Young Living.
+* Please note that the studies from PubMed aren’t specific for any essential oils company.

 - Safety First!
 Please review the resources for essential oils safety here.

 - Get an essential oils consult from me.
 I apply the philosophy and principles of the naturopathic and functional medicine to guide you with which essential oils and supplements will work best for you!